 Areas off the beaten path are definitely worth checking out since it shows the “real” Tokyo.
 Daikanyama is where hipsters hang out; it definitely has an L.A. feel to it and is walking distance from Shibuya station.
 Over in Kagurazaka you might think you teleported to Paris; although this area has a heavy French influence, the sleepy backstreets and temples nearby are definitely of interest.

-Conveyor belt sushi is considered fine dining in many countries, but in Japan they treat it as “fast food” which is great for budget travellers.
+Conveyor belt sushi is considered fine dining in many countries, but in Japan, they treat it as “fast food” which is great for budget travellers.
 Prices are charged by plate colour so it shouldn’t be too hard to keep track of your spending.
 For something a little more fun, try Genki Sushi in Shibuya.
-Sushi is ordered via iPads and then it gets delivered to you on an “electric train” via a track which makes a good story when you return home.
+Sushi is ordered via tablets and then it gets delivered to you on an “electric train” via a track which makes a good story when you return home.
 You should have no problem filling up for about US $10.